CozyReef/giveaway-audit/2022-01-01/README.md

+## Giveaway

+Uses Chainlink VRF to call a provably random number and mod it against total entries to select a winner

 ## Steps for "provably fair enough" give away drawing
 - Generate list of hashed_entries (keep unhashed entries private for user privacy)
 - Commit hashed_entries to github